lucioleKi/FogOfLove/README.md

 7/25/2022

-Completed: reveal a random DESTINY, match Chooser ABCD to other codes, swap in & out, discard a DESTINY, retrieve a DESTINY, change occupation, swap occupation with partner, discard a scene, resolve effects for chapter cards
+Completed: reveal a random DESTINY, match Chooser ABCD to other codes, swap in & out, discard a DESTINY, retrieve a DESTINY, change occupation, swap occupation with partner, discard a scene, resolve effect for chapters.

 Next step: Finish resolving effects that carries on to the next round.
 Make secret and special effect objects.